 - Hypnosis is a real mental state which enables ‘lost’ memories to be recovered (to me it appear a kind of roleplaying game played by the subject and hypnotist).

 - A hypnotised individual has perfect memory recall of what they have seen.
-(Note, for example, that Barney and Betty’s accounts under hypnosis disagreed in detail, especially in their descriptions of the aliens.
-Betty said they were hairless and wore grey or blue jackets and trousers, while Barney said that they did have hair and wore shiny black uniforms with peaked caps.
+(Note, for example, that Barney and Betty’s accounts under hypnosis disagreed about major details, especially in their descriptions of the aliens.
+Betty said they were hairless and wore grey or blue jackets and trousers, while Barney said that they did have hair on their head and wore shiny black uniforms with peaked caps which he compared to Nazi uniforms.
 It is interesting too that over the decades Betty’s story changed, dropping elements which seemed silly like her alien’s bulbous “Jimmy Durante” noses.)

 None of these seem believable to me.
 I believe that the correlation with some real stars reported by Marjorie Fish is the result of chance.
 Betty Hill’s drawing is in no way at all proof of alien contact.
 I have no idea what really happened to the Hills on that September night but I am certain that the Hill Abduction case is not after all evidence of extraterrestrial visitation to our planet.